varyanrajput/DAP-Project/README.md

 # DAP-Project
 Database and Analytics Programming Project

-We have placed our individual code files as we as combined group file in folder named "Code" Three datasets are tken by usig API and one dataset is placed in folder "Data".
+We have placed our individual code files as we as combined group files under folder "Code" Three datasets are taken by using API and one dataset is in JSON format and placed under folder "Data".
 Presentation file is also uploaded in the root location.